velartrill/velartrill.github.io/orig/eriasta/flight/respite.md

 "Deadly," Feranya replies.
 "Of course... that's just one guess.
 It could be anything, really.
 We don't even have a suspect yet, after all."

 "Er, heh, yes.
 Of course."
 The stationmaster nods, looking deeply unnerved.
 "Anything at all."
 She taps Feranya's passbook absently.
-"Everything looks well in order, miss.
-And, ah -- I presume you and your... colleague here are travelling together?"
+"Everything looks well in order, miss," she continues, raising her voice.
+"And, ah -- I presume you and your... colleague here are travelling together?"

 Seri nods and hands over the booklet, unable to look the stationmaster in the eye, hands shaking slightly.
 Feranya smiles and pats her on the back.
 "Don't mind my companion, she's still shaken up by... well.
 She lost a colleague last night.
 And it's not often the Inquisition loses people."